BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

 ## 5. Acceptance Criteria

-The minimum acceptance criteria is a deployed UI (UI-DNN) which calls a cloud-based REST API and visualizes its output for multiple DNN scenarios; except for UI of “similarity” DNN models (UI-DNN-Sim), which will also call a cloud-based REST API for each uploaded query image.
+Minimum acceptance criteria is a deployed UI (UI-DNN) which calls a cloud-based REST API and visualizes its output for multiple DNN scenarios (Image Classification and Object Detection).

 Stretch goals are:
-* Deployment of UI-DNN-Sim site to the cloud.
+* UI supports visualization for image similarity model.
-* REST API expands from single image to taking multiple images as input; “batch scoring”
+* REST API expands from single image input to taking multiple images as input; “batch scoring”
 * Allows for the use of webcam as input.
-* Improve visualizations for UI-DNN such as adding interactive components and has appropriate UI for cell phone.
+* Improve visualizations for user interface; create appropriate UI for cell phone.
+* Add another option on UI to allow users to view the example output of DNN models from Microsoft.

 <a name="release-planning"/>